Praise be to Allah.

 The sermon took place in the last Hajj of the Prophet s.a.w. on the day of Arafah, where he starts the sermon with the remark: “Truly I do not know, for I may not meet you again after this year”.

 Prophet Muhammad s.a.w. was buried at the place where he had passed on.
 Located in the Prophet’s mosque (Masjid An-Nabawi) at Madinah, under the majestic Green Dome.
-There lies the grave of our beloved Prophet s.a.w.
+There lies the resting place of our beloved Prophet s.a.w.

 Sayyidatina Aisyah r.a. narrated to us the event of his departure to his Lord: